duncanpierce/vector/README-DESIGN.md

 * Utilise packages to represent different vector lengths
   * i.e. favour `vec4.Add(a,b)` over `vec.Add4(a,b)`, `vec.Add8(a,b)`
   * Avoids explosion in the number variants of basic operations in the documentation
+  * All operations on vectors of a specific length are grouped together and documented in a package
 * Control flow is expressed through mask/condition vectors
 * Mask vectors should be opaque in order to support future vector length extension
   * e.g. Arm SVE permits up to 2048 bit vector supporting byte operations, which implies 256-bit masks